Gauge Theory in Riem(M): Introduction

-{\flushleft {\bf Notation}}
+The simplest and most telling example of a principal fiber bundle, is the one of all linear bases of $TM$, for a given manifold $M$.
+The group $\mbox{GL}(n)$ acts smoothly and has trivial isotropy, meaning it doesn't act trivially on any base.
+There is no preferred identity element (a preferred basis of each tangent space), and yet we can take every base to every other base by an action of $\mbox{GL}(n)$, making each fiber isomorphic to $\mbox{GL}(n)$.
+It is useful for us to already preview the concept of a \emph{connection} in this setting.
+Given a base $e$ over the point $x\in M$ and a vector $v\in T_xM$, a \emph{connection} will basically tell us which base corresponds to $e$ in that given direction, i.e., how to define parallel transport of the basis $e$ in each direction.

+\subsection{Notation}

-Throughout the paper semi-colon denotes covariant differentiation and we will use abstract indices notation (parenthesis denote symmetrization of indices, and square brackets anti-symmetrization).
-Whenever we write $\sqrt g$ we mean of course the square root of the determinant of the metric.
+Throughout the paper semi-colon denotes covariant differentiation, and we will, when it is convenient, use abstract index notation (parentheses denote symmetrization of indices, and square brackets anti-symmetrization).
+Also, again when it is convenient, we shall use $\nabla_a$ to denote the intrinsic Levi-Civita covariant derivative related to the 3-metric, and $D_a$ the one related to the 4-dimensional one.

-The one parameter family of natural metrics on $\M$ are taken to be given by \cite{Giulini:1993ct}: \beq \mathcal{G}_\beta(u,v)_g=\int_M G^{abcd}_\beta u_{ab}v_{cd} d\mu_g\eeq where $u,v\in T_g\M$ is defined as \beq G_{\beta}^{abcd}:=g^{ac}g^{bd}-\beta g^{ab}g^{cd} \eeq {with inverse} $G^{\beta}_{abcd}$, where by inverse we mean $G_{\beta}^{abnm}G^{\beta}_{cdnm}=\delta^a_c\delta^b_d$.
-The deWitt metric $G_{\mbox{ DW}}$ is $G_1$.
-We will mostly omit the subscript DW.
-We briefly note that the DeWitt metric is usually taken to be $(\sqrt{g}/2)(g^{ac}g^{bd}+g^{ad}g^{bc}-2g^{ab}g^{cd})$, but if we are only dealing with symmetric two valence tensors, its action amounts to the one we have used, apart from the $\sqrt{g}$ factor, which we input on the volume form.
+The one parameter family of natural metrics on the tangent space to Riem (the configuration space of all 3-metrics) is taken to be given by \cite{Giulini:1993ct}: \be \mathcal{G}_\beta(u,v)_g=\int_M G^{abcd}_\beta u_{ab}v_{cd} d\mu_g,\ee where, for tangent vectors $u,v\in T_g(\mbox{Riem})$, the \emph{generalized DeWitt metric} is defined as \be G_{\beta}^{abcd}:=g^{ac}g^{bd}-\beta g^{ab}g^{cd} \ee {with inverse} \be G^{\beta}_{abcd}:=g^{ac}g^{bd}-\lambda g^{ab}g^{cd},\ee where by inverse we mean $G_{\beta}^{abnm}G^{\beta}_{cdnm}=\delta^a_c\delta^b_d$.
+The relation between $\beta$ and $\lambda$ is that $\lambda=\frac{\beta}{3\beta-1} $.
+The usual DeWitt metric is $G_1$.
+We briefly note that the DeWitt metric is usually taken to be $(\sqrt{g}/2)(g^{ac}g^{bd}+g^{ad}g^{bc}-2g^{ab}g^{cd})$, but if we are only dealing with symmetric two-valence tensors, its action amounts to the one we have used, apart from the $\sqrt{g}$ factor, which we input on the volume form.